mabr3112/ProtFlow/docs/source/tutorials/binder_design.rst

 RFdiffusion
 -----------

-RFdiffusion comes with a special potential for binder generation with hotspot residues, which we are going to use.
+RFdiffusion comes with a special potential for binder generation with hotspot residues.
 We are also going to use the "Beta" model to increase topology diversity of diffused structures.
 Our binder should have a length of 80 residues.
-Before we start diffusing, we are extracting sequence information of the receptor.
+Before we start diffusing, we extract sequence information of the receptor.

 .. note::